fedhere/DSPS/HW9/README.md

 7 For the Random Forest classifier, explore the parameter space with the sklearn module sklearn.model_selection.RandomizedSearchCV using only the 4 best features as identified in the plot in step 3.

+** this part takes some non trivial computational time! for me it took.
+If you start at the last minute you will not be able to deliver this part of the homework **

 8 Generate an ROC curve plot and discuss it

 EC and 667: